dexterbg/Twizy-Virtual-BMS/extras/Prototype-Blazej.md

-# Prototype build by Blazej Blaszczyk
+# Prototype build by Błażej Błaszczyk

-This is a prototype actually powering Blazejs own Twizy.
+This is a prototype actually powering Błażejs own Twizy.

 It uses four standard 120 Ah lead acid batteries.
 Range with new batteries is ~ 50-60 km on flat terrain.

 No Renault parts have been used.
 The main power relais is from a fork lift.

 There is no BMS other than the Arduino (Nano) itself.
 The pack voltage is measured using a voltage divider, the pack temperature is measured using an LM35D sensor.
 SOC is derived from the (smoothed) pack voltage.
-The software is basically the "SimpleBMS" example from the library with calibration for Blazejs components.
+The software is basically the "SimpleBMS" example from the library with calibration for Błażejs components.

-If you'd like to know more, contact Blazej Blaszczyk <blazej.blaszczyk@pascal-engineering.com>.
+If you'd like to know more, contact Błażej Błaszczyk <blazej.blaszczyk@pascal-engineering.com>.

 ## Videos